ministryofjustice/bichard7-next-tests/fixtures/uat-scenarios/README.md

 Once finished, It is a good idea to have another team member check over the xml in case anything has been missed.
 Do this via screen share, do not send over slack or email.

-Once you are confident that no `PII` remains, minify the xml and paste back into the `incoming-message` file.
+Once you are confident that no `PII` remains, minify the xml, escape it (even if it wasn't originally), and paste back into the `incoming-message` file.

 ### Anonymising PNC Response